 Why Real Estate Transition Solutions?

 To ensure your 1031 Exchange is strategic and successful, it is essential to work with a highly respected 1031 Exchange partner that will help you navigate the complex process of understanding, vetting, and acquiring 1031 replacement property that will meet both your financial and lifestyle objectives.
 For over 20 years, the team at Real Estate Transition Solutions has helped investment property owners perform successful 1031 Exchanges by developing and implementing well-planned, tax-efficient transition strategies.

-Our team of dedicated 1031 Exchange professionals will not only help you find, select and acquire suitable 1031 Exchange replacement properties throughout the U.S., but we will also work closely with you to guide you through the entire Exchange process, timing, and rules.
+Our team of dedicated licensed 1031 Exchange Advisors will not only help you find, select and acquire suitable 1031 Exchange replacement properties throughout the U.S., but we will also work closely with you to guide you through the entire Exchange process, timing, and rules.